-Weather conditions at the time of the inspection were sunny with partially cloudy skies and light winds.
+Weather conditions at the time of the inspection were overcast, with light winds.
+No visible emissions were noted from stacks associated with the site.

 EQUIPMENT/MATERIAL DESCRIPTION

 In comparison with other facilities which operate specific pieces of equipment (ex. turbines, boilers, dehydrators) that require permitting the Rec Boat LLC - Cruiser Division consists of work stations along production lines utilizing materials which are sources of emissions.
 Discussions with permit staff, and a review of historic files indicated that to allow the facility the maximum flexibility, the number of independent stations under each emission unit is open, as is the location of those work stations within the facility.